 Start the New Season With Snowdrops

-There are dozens of different varieties of snowdrops with variations in petal size and markings.
-Most cultivars resemble a parasol, with spoon-shaped petals surrounding a small, straight-sided cup.
+There are dozens of different varieties of snowdrops with subtle variations in petal size and markings.
+Most of the flowers resemble a parasol, with spoon-shaped petals surrounding a small, straight-sided cup.
 The flowers dangle from slender stems and on sunny days they lift their petals as if ready to take off.

-You may find it takes several years to establish a nice clump of snowdrops, but once they have naturalized, they will bloom every spring for generations to come.
+You may find it takes several years to establish a nice clump of snowdrops, but once they have settled in, they will multiply and bloom every spring for generations to come.
 Should you become entranced by snowdrops, you won’t be alone.
 There are galanthophiles (snowdrop collectors) all over the world who share your passion for these early spring treasures.

 Crocus Are the Bees Knees

-Next come species crocus, also known as snow crocus.
+Next to bloom are species crocus, also commonly known as snow crocus.
 Their blossoms are smaller and more delicate than the standard crocus varieties that bloom just a little later.
 Bees are mad for crocuses, and these extra early bloomers always attract a crowd.
 Two of my favorite varieties are Firefly, with lilac-colored petals surrounding neon orange centers, and Romance, with two-tone petals that are ivory on one side and buttery yellow on the other.

-Depending how quickly the weather warms up, giant crocus may start blooming before the snow crocuses have finished.
+Depending on how quickly the weather warms up, giant crocus may start blooming before the snow crocuses have finished.
 Their flowers are definitely larger, though “giant” is stretching it.
-The colors are brighter, with the most popular varieties being purple Remembrance, golden Yellow Mammoth and pin-striped Pickwick.
+The colors are also brighter, with the most popular varieties being purple Remembrance, golden Yellow Mammoth and pin-striped Pickwick.
 You can also purchase giant crocus as a mix, and enjoy the full range of colors.

 Chionodoxa Twinkle Like Stars

 Chionodoxa are the third leg of my goodbye-winter program.
-Also known as glory-of-the-snow, these little bulbs produce a cluster of stems topped with 3 to 10 star-like flowers.
-My favorite variety is bluebird-blue Chionodoxa forbesii, though I’m also a fan of the white, pink and lavender ones.
-An Assorted Mix lets you enjoy several lovely pastel colors.
+Also known as glory-of-the-snow, these little bulbs produce one or more stems topped with 3 to 10 star-like flowers.
+My favorite is bluebird-blue Chionodoxa ‘Blue Giant’, though I’m also a fan of the white, pink and lavender ones.
+An Assorted Mix lets you enjoy all of these lovely pastel colors.

-Chionodoxa multiplies quickly by seed and by bulb offsets.
+Chionodoxa multiplies quickly by bulb offsets as well as by seed.
 The seeds are covered with a sweet substance that attracts ants.
 Like Johnny Appleseed, ants distribute the seeds here and there, causing flowers to pop up in some surprising places.
-Plant these bulbs by the handful and in no time at all your winter-weary eyes will be feasting on big puddles of color!
+Plant these early spring bulbs by the handful and in no time at all your winter-weary eyes will be feasting on big puddles of color!

 Spring-blooming bulbs are available from September through November, and planting them takes no time at all.
-Stick a shovel in the ground, lift it up just enough to toss in some bulbs and let the soil back down.
-Getting an extra 3 weeks of spring is really that easy!
+Stick a shovel in the ground, lift the soil up just enough to toss in some bulbs and let it back down.
+Adding an extra 3 weeks of spring to the growing season is really that easy!